Disclaimer

 🌹 OVIEDO, SPAIN: THE SANTA SUDARIUM, THE CROSS OF THE ANGELS, & ST. EULALIA

-Still further north in the Asturias Region of Spain, we stopped in the city of Oviedo to visit its magnificent Cathedral of San Salvador and prayed in the "Camara Santa (Holy Room)", which is an ancient chamber housing many treasured relics and holy objects collected and donated by the Asturian Monarchs.
+Still further north in the Asturias Region of Spain, we stopped in the city of Oviedo to visit its magnificent Cathedral of San Salvador and prayed at the "Camara Santa (Holy Room)", which is an ancient chamber housing many treasured relics and holy objects collected and donated by the Asturian Monarchs.

 From its large collection of relics, what stands out is the Santa Sudarium - a rectangular linen that wrapped the Holy Face of Jesus when he was taken down from the cross and while his corpse was prepared for burial.
 A replica was on view but the actual relic, itself, is in the chamber in a designated case called the Arca Santa.
 Because of its delicate state, the Sudarium is only publicly exposed for veneration in the cathedral on three occasions each year ... and only for a short duration each time.